-Before announcing the snap election, the government was due to bring out an updated ‘impact assessment’ but initial estimates show that their plans would mean the Treasury will lose £135 million.
-This means every motorist in the UK will be paying insurers twice – once as taxpayers and then again as motorists.
-The government itself admitted that the changes would cost the taxpayer at least £150 million every year.
+The last government provided an ‘impact assessment’ that said increasing the small claims limit would mean the Treasury losing £135 million.
+This means every motorist in the UK would be paying insurers twice – once as taxpayers and then again as motorists.

-Oh, and they’ll also cost the NHS £13 million – that’s before taking into account the associated in-patient or ambulance costs.
+Oh, and cost the NHS £13 million – that’s before taking into account the associated in-patient or ambulance costs.